Oklahoma Wrongful Termination Laws

 - Voting.
 Under Oklahoma law, employees are entitled to paid leave to vote.
 An employee is entitled to two hours off, unless more time is necessary because the employee lives at a great distance from the polling place.
 Time off is not required if the employee’s workday begins at least three hours after the polls open or ends at least three hours before polls close.

 - Family and medical leave.
 Oklahoma employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
+The FMLA requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for a serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees who take FMLA leave must be reinstated to the same position once their leave is over.
 To learn more, see Nolo’s FMLA page.

 What to Do Next